Skip to content

 Kubernetes

-Ingress controllers like ingress-nginx or traefik can act as a gateway to enforce authentication and authorization policies before traffic reaches your self-hosted applications.
-This is useful for protecting internal tools, admin interfaces, or services exposed to the internet, without needing to modify the applications themselves.
+Kubernetes-hosted applications are commonly exposed externally using Ingress Controllers or the newer Gateway API.
+These can act as a gateway to enforce authentication and authorization policies before traffic reaches your self-hosted applications.
+This is useful for protecting internal tools, admin interfaces, or services exposed to the internet - without needing to modify the applications themselves, especially those that do not have built-in authentication mechanisms.

 • An operational Kubernetes cluster